 L. Credit worthiness checks

-We may use the information you provide to us to perform a credit check.
-In order to do this we may share your information with credit reference agencies.
+We may use the Personal Data you provide to us to perform a credit check.
+In order to do this we may share your Personal Data with credit reference agencies.
 We will use the information we receive from credit reference agencies to:

 - assess your application for credit and/or;